wp-plugins/sully/readme.txt

 1. The dashboard widget.

 == Changelog ==
+= 0.2.2 =
+* Fixed bug in manual change detection
+* Added code to create a links in change logs

 = 0.2.1 =
 * Fixed bug in changelog detection regex
 * Item links in the widget now open in a new window